 Being part of Dance for Parkinson’s is an absolute joy, the emotions that we uncover through dance as individuals and as a group is truly magical, just like the genre of ballet itself.Participant, Dance for Parkinson’s London

 It is a special experience you offer people with Parkinson’s and their carers and I hope that many more people in this area will be able to experience this in the future.Occupational Therapist, Cardiff

-English National Ballet’s Dance for Parkinson’s programme has been running since 2008, and classes take place in London at our home in South Kensington, as well as nationally in partnership with National Dance Company Wales in Cardiff, DanceEast in Ipswich, MDI in Liverpool and Oxford City Council.
+English National Ballet’s Dance for Parkinson’s programme has been running since October 2010, with classes taking place in London at our home in South Kensington, as well as nationally in partnership with National Dance Company Wales in Cardiff and Blackwood, DanceEast in Ipswich, MDI in Liverpool and Oxford City Council.